TISUnion/Carpet-TIS-Addition/website/docs/rules.md

 `all`: Allow ignoring any blocks except obsidian.
 Obsidian cannot be ignored due to how portal frame is calculated

+The forceful block replacements will cause no block updates, just like what vanilla does

 - Type: `enum`
 - Default value: `false`
 - Suggested options: `false`, `replaceable`, `all`